-The Rent Board is an administrative agency charged with interpreting and enforcing San Francisco’s Rent Ordinance.
-The Rent Board provides a number of resources, to landlords and tenants including counseling and mediation services.
-These services are technically free, though landlords are charged an annual Rent Board fee which can be passed on to their tenants.
+The Rent Board interprets and enforces San Francisco’s Rent Ordinance.
+The Rent Board provides a number of resources to landlords and tenants including counseling and mediation services.

 Many landlord-tenant disputes can be resolved through mediations or arbitration at the San Francisco Rent Board.
-This can help the parties involved avoid lengthy and costly court battles, particular for matters where there is less money at issue.
-For some disputes, such as those related to the validity of a rent increase or whether a unit is a tenant’s primary place of residency, the Rent Board is the only available venue.
+This can help the parties involved avoid lengthy and costly court battles, particular for smaller issues.

 Rent Board Services